Essential Guide To The Madrid Taxi Service

 Madrid Taxi Tariffs

-There is always an obligatory minimum fare of 2.05 euros from when the meter is switched on.
+There is an obligatory minimum fare from when the meter is switched on.
 There are 2 rates of pay, depending on whether or not you are travelling during peak or off-peak times.
-Weekdays the metre should indicate ‘fare 1’ from 06.00 – 22:00, and ‘fare 2’ from 22:00 – 06:00.
+Weekdays the metre should indicate 'fare 1' or 'fare 2'.
 During fiesta days the fare should be number 3.

 Can I Pay For My Madrid Taxi By Credit Card?

 A few taxis accept cards, but this is the exception rather than the rule.
-It is advisable to always have enough cash handy.
+It is advisable to carry enough cash handy.

 Supplements To Pay In A Madrid Taxi

-If you are travelling to or from Madrid’s exhibition fair site, the Parque Ferial Juan Carlos 1 (IFEMA), you will pay a supplement of 2.95 euros.
+If you are travelling to or from Madrid's exhibition fair site, the Parque Ferial Juan Carlos 1 (IFEMA), you will pay a 'supplemento autorizado' supplement.

-Journeys on Christmas Eve and New Years Eve that end between 22:00 and 06:00 (Boxing Day or New Years Day) mean that you have to pay an additional 6.70 euros.
+Journeys on Christmas Eve and New Years Eve that end between 21:00 and 06:00 (Boxing Day or New Years Day) mean that you have to pay an additional supplement.
 This is on top of the supplements already mentioned.

 There is no supplement for luggage, pets or wheelchairs.